-Across the United States, fruitcake lovers young and old, observe National Fruitcake Day each year on December 27.
+Across the United States, fruitcake lovers young and old, commemorate National Fruitcake Day each year on December 27th.

-Rome is believed to be the creator of fruitcake, and one of the earliest recipes known comes from ancient Rome listing pomegranate seeds, pine nuts and raisins that were mixed into barley mash.
-Records indicate that in the Middle Ages, honey, spices, and preserved fruits were added.
-Recipes for fruitcake vary from country to country depending on available ingredients and tradition.
+Dating back to ancient Rome, one of the earliest known recipes lists pomegranate seeds, pine nuts, and raisins mixed into barley mash.
+Records indicate that in the Middle Ages, makers added honey, spices, and preserved fruits.
+Recipes for fruitcakes vary from country to country, depending on available ingredients and tradition.

-- Typically, American fruitcakes are rich in fruits and nuts.
+- Typically, Americans produce fruitcakes abundant in fruit and nuts

 - In America, mail-order fruitcake began in 1913.

-- Commercial fruitcakes are often sold, from catalogs, by charities as a fundraising event.
+- Charities often sell commercial fruitcakes from catalogs as a fundraising event.

-- In 1935, the expression “nutty as a fruitcake” was coined during the time Southern bakeries, Collin Street and Claxton, had access to cheap nuts.
+- In 1935, the expression “nutty as a fruitcake” was coined.
+The phrase came about as a result of excess nuts some Southern bakeries added to their fruitcakes due to their access to cheap nuts.

 - Most mass-produced fruitcakes in America are alcohol-free.